awslabs/aws-sdk-swift/reference/0.x/AWSAthena/AthenaClient.md

 ### `tagResource(input:completion:)`

 Adds one or more tags to an Athena resource.
 A tag is a label that you assign to a resource.
 In Athena, a resource can be a workgroup or data catalog.
 Each tag consists of a key and an optional value, both of which you define.
 For example, you can use tags to categorize Athena workgroups or data catalogs by purpose, owner, or environment.
 Use a consistent set of tag keys to make it easier to search and filter workgroups or data catalogs in your account.
-For best practices, see
-<a href="https:​//aws.amazon.com/answers/account-management/aws-tagging-strategies/">Tagging Best Practices.
-Tag keys can be from 1 to 128 UTF-8 Unicode
-characters, and tag values can be from 0 to 256 UTF-8 Unicode characters.
-Tags can use letters and numbers representable in UTF-8, and the following characters:​ + - = . \_ :​ /
+For best practices, see [Tagging Best Practices](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/).
+Tag keys can be from 1 to 128 UTF-8 Unicode characters, and tag values can be from 0 to 256 UTF-8 Unicode characters.
+Tags can use letters and numbers representable in UTF-8, and the following characters: + - = . \_ : / @.
-@.
 Tag keys and values are case-sensitive.
 Tag keys must be unique per resource.
 If you specify more than one tag, separate them by commas.

 ``` swift
 public func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)